 Florida is a comparative negligence state.
 This rule means that the other parties’ attorneys will attempt to portray your decision not to wear a helmet as negligence on your part which contributed to the extent of your injuries.
 This claim won’t matter if you broke your leg, but if you have a head or brain injury, the court could reduce your award by some percentage, reflecting your share of the negligence.

-Call Us to Speak to a Florida Motorcycle Accident Attorney Today!
+Speak to a Florida Motorcycle Accident Attorney Today!